 Some money mistakes can result in irreversible financial damage to a person.
 Retired people have no regular income, and they usually depend on pensions to meet their financial needs.
 If they commit serious money mistakes, it can seriously impact their retired life.

-Here are three such serious money mistakes that senior citizens must avoid to protect the quality of their retired life.
+Here are 3 common money mistakes that senior citizens must avoid to protect the quality of their retired life.

 At the time of retirement, you may receive a huge corpus as pension income or as the maturity of the investment that you did towards your retirement planning.
 Such corpus may seem sufficient to meet the expenses during the early years of your retirement, but gradually it may fall short because of inflation.